-Dog agility is a popular sport and a great way of building a bond between owner and dog, this fun canine activity also increases self-confidence and improves behaviour as well as providing valuable exercise that both dog and owner can enjoy.
+Dog agility is a popular sport and a great way of building a bond between owner and dog, this fun canine activity also increases self-confidence and improves behaviour through obedience and interaction with other dogs.
+As well as the most obvious reason, it provides valuable exercise that both dog and owner can enjoy.

 You may think agility is just for competitions and only breeds such as collies and spaniels will excel but nowadays there are tons of dog agility classes throughout the UK and the equipment can be purchased so you can even practice in your own garden.

 Goods and Gadgets

 There will likely be a dog agility class in your area you can search online or ask at your local vets for recommendations and the Kennel Club has a list of registered clubs on their website which you can find here.

 A good tip is to visit first so your four-legged friend can become familiar with the equipment and couple of training sessions a week is enough to begin perhaps combined with some practice at home.